krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     And when we allow multiple PDFs to interact over the same time periods, we
     begin to model complex, higher-dimensional effects of presence—exactly the
     kind of generality we’ll need when we move beyond simple binary presences.

+## More examples

+Let's firm up our intuition about what presences can describe with a few more
+examples.

+### "Work" in software

+If you've ever written a line of code in your life, you’ve heard the question:
+“When will it be done?”
+Work in software can be a slippery, fungible concept—
+and the presence calculus offers a useful way to describe it.

+We can express the work on a task using a presence density function whose
+value at time $t$ is the *remaining* work on the task at that moment.

+This lets us model tasks whose duration is uncertain in general, but whose
+remaining duration can be described at any given time—a common scenario in
+software contexts.

+A series of presences, where the (non-zero) mass of each presence corresponds
+to the total remaining work over its interval (interpreting the integral as a
+sum), gives us a way to represent *work as presence*.

+Such presences can represent estimates, forecasts, or confidence-weighted
+projections—and as we'll see shortly, they can be reasoned about and computed
+with just like any other kind of presence.

+### The effects of interruptions

+Another useful example from the software world illustrates a different
+application of a presence.
+Let’s assume the boundary in this case is a
+developer, the element is an interruption (defined appropriately in the
+domain), and the presence density function captures the *context switching
+cost*—measured in lost time—associated with that interruption.

+The key insight here is that the *effects* of the presence extend beyond the
+interval of the interruption itself.
+This is a classic case of a delayed or
+*decaying effect*—a pattern that appears frequently in real-world systems.

+The presence density function can be modeled in different ways:

+- As a constant cost: for example, each interruption causes a fixed
+  15-minute recovery period, regardless of its duration.
+- As a decaying function: the cost is highest at the moment of interruption
+  and gradually decreases to zero over a defined recovery window (e.g.
+  15 minutes), representing a return to full focus.

+This approach gives us a precise way to model and reason about the
+*aftereffects* of events—effects that outlast the events themselves and
+accumulate in subtle but measurable ways over longer timeframes.

+In this case, we measured an effect that decayed from a peak, but a similar
+approach can be taken, for example, with a presence density function that
+grows from zero and plateaus over the duration of the presence—such as the net
+increase in revenue due to a released feature.

+Used this way, presence density functions give us a powerful tool for modeling
+the impact of binary presences—capturing their downstream or distributed
+effects over time, and reasoning about their relationship over a shared
+timeline.

+Another important use case in the same vein is modeling the cost of delay for a
+portfolio-level element—and analyzing its cascading impact across the
+portfolio.

+These use cases show that it is possible to analyze not just binary presences,
+but entire chains of influence they exert across a timeline—a key prerequisite
+for reasoning about causality.

+### Self-reported developer productivity

+Imagine a developer filling out a simple daily check-in:
+"How productive did you feel today?"—scored from 1 to 5, or sketched out as a
+rough curve over the day[^4].

+[^4]: The use of a rough curve here is an example of how presences can encode
+continuous inputs more effectively than discrete techniques, thanks to their
+explicit model of time.
+Forcing a developer to rank their productivity on a
+Likert scale often loses valuable nuance—whereas a fine-grained presence
+captures temporal variation with ease, making it available for downstream
+analysis.

+Over a week, this forms a presence density function—not of the developer in a
+place, but of their *sense* of productivity over time.

+These types of presences, representing perceptions, are powerful—helping
+teams track experience, spot early signs of burnout, or correlate perceived
+flow with meetings, environment changes, build failures, or interruptions.

+---

+Now, let's look at some examples outside software development.

+### Browsing behavior on an e-commerce site

+Imagine a shopper visiting an online store.
+They spend 90 seconds browsing
+kitchen gadgets, then linger for five full minutes comparing high-end
+headphones, before briefly glancing at a discounted blender.

+Each of these interactions can be modeled as a presence: the shopper's
+(element) attention occupying different parts of the site (boundaries) over
+time.
+The varying durations reflect interest, and the shifting presence reveals
+patterns of engagement.

+By analyzing these presences—where and for how long attention dwells—we can
+begin to understand preferences, intent, and even the likelihood of conversion
+(modeled as a different presence density function).

+### Patient movement in a hospital

+Consider a patient navigating a hospital stay.
+They spend the morning in
+radiology, move to a recovery ward for several hours, then are briefly
+transferred to the ICU overnight.

+Each location records a presence—when and where the patient was, and for how
+long.
+These presences can reveal bottlenecks, resource utilization, and
+potential risks.

+Over time, analyzing patient presences helps surface patterns in care
+delivery, delays in treatment, and opportunities for improving patient flow.

+These are examples of classic operations management problems expressed in the
+language of the presence calculus.
+The calculus is well-suited to modeling
+scenarios like these as a base case.